 Making the best use of this freedom can sometimes be tricky.
 Like we’ve already covered, a bit of technical knowledge can be super helpful when it comes to WordPress.
 Nevertheless, you don’t have to tackle site-building alone: there are plenty of tools such as page builder plugins to help you along.

 You probably don’t need us to tell you that marketing is essential to a successful store.
 Whichever your niche is, there’s one channel that you’re almost guaranteed to find helpful: a store blog.

 Using a blog is a simple yet effective way to boost your sales.
-Blog posts can improve your Search Engine Optimization (SEO), engage visitors, and help establish your brand.
+Blog A post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More can improve your Search Engine Optimization (SEO), engage visitors, and help establish your brand.
 Both Shopify and WordPress offer blogging capabilities, but there are some crucial differences between them.

 Shopify will help you set up a basic blog with a built-in engine.
-The post creation features are pretty standard: you can control text formatting, featured images, and search engine previews.
+The post creation features are pretty standard: you can control text formatting, A featured image, also known as a post thumbnail, is an image that represents the contents of a WordPress post...
+More, and search engine previews.